SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls-document-upload.md

 title: Document Upload
 ---

-**Note: This feature is introduced with version 2.0 of the FSA Spartacus libraries.
+**Note**: This feature is introduced with version 2.0 of the FSA Spartacus libraries.

 ## Contents